Pianomyn/Pathfinder/README.md

 Try it out here: https://pianomyn.github.io/pathfinder/

-I initially worked on this project while I was at university to
-- Help visualise some of the search algorithms I was learning about.
-- Learn about Javascript, HTML, CSS.

-After I graduated, I rebuilt the project with more modern technologies like React, Typescript and TailwindCSS.

 ## Usage
 UI Usage from left to right (Please see Gifs below if unclear)
 - Algorithm drop down: Select the algorithm you want to visualise